-You can continue to update the customer’s details after you have created the subscription until an invoice is finalized.
-Any changes are used on the subscription’s next billing cycle iteration, where a new invoice is generated using the latest state of the customer when rendering PDFs, emails, and the hosted invoice page.
-Read the Creating Subscriptions page for more detailed information.
+You can continue to update the customer’s details after you create the subscription until an invoice is finalized.
+Any changes apply to the next billing cycle, when a new invoice is generated using the latest state of the customer when rendering PDFs, emails, and the hosted invoice page.
+Read the How subscriptions work page for more detailed information.

 Send a one-off (manual) invoice to a customer

-Unlike subscription invoices, one-off invoices are issued manually and do not follow an automated schedule.
-This makes them useful for billing one-off orders or work, like setup and installation fees, consultancy fees, physical goods, etc.
+Unlike subscription invoices, you manually issue one-off invoices and they don’t follow an automated schedule.
+This makes them useful for billing one-off orders or work, such as setup and installation fees, consultancy fees, or single orders for physical goods.